SBSonk/WebDevFinals/ORSM-WebDev-Finals/resources/views/admin/README.md

 ## Customization Guide

 ### Change Colors
-1. Update `primary_color` and `secondary_color` in settings
-2. Or modify Tailwind classes directly in views
+1. Color customization removed from settings.
+Modify Tailwind classes directly in views if needed.

 ### Add New Fields
 1. Add field to form in view